chhuang-one/sqxclib/doc/Sqdb.md

 	// apply changes of 'schema_next' to 'schema_current'
 	db->migrate(schema_current, schema_next);

-	// This will update and sort 'schema_current' and
+	// To notify database instance that migration is completed, pass NULL to the last parameter.
-	// synchronize 'schema_current' to database (mainly for SQLite). db->migrate(schema_current, NULL);
+	// This will update and sort 'schema_current' and synchronize 'schema_current' to database (mainly for SQLite). db->migrate(schema_current, NULL);
 ```